spike/CompetitiveProgramming/resources/README.md

 ### General Advice

-A good summary of what you need to learn:
+A good visual summary of what you need to learn:

 https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed